julijanna/Udacity-Data-Analyst-ML/final_project/answers.md

 ### 3.2 Decision Trees

 Then I tried decision trees.
-In the beginning, as in random forest, I removed features, which had importance 0.
-These are features, which I ended up using:
- `features_list = ['poi', 'bonus', 'deferred_income', 'other',
- 'restricted_stock', 'shared_receipt_with_poi', 'ratio_to_poi', 'number_info']`.
- I was also testing best minimal samples split, and the best result was by `min_samples_split=2`.
+I described my feature selection as my final feature set in point 2.2.
+After selecting features, I was testing best minimal samples split, and the best result was by `min_samples_split=2`.
 Then, I tried to use PCA with different components number.
 What I found interesting, the highest performance was achieved when PCA was set up to 1... but after validation it wasn't high enough.
 So, I decided to not use PCA.
-I used scaling method `MinMaxScaler()`.
+I tried also scaling, but it didn't enhance algorithm's performance.

 ### 3.3 SVM